Avi Nir: Awards and recognition

 Nir was nominated for an Emmy Award in 2013 as Executive Producer of Homeland.
 He personally won an Emmy when the show received recognition for Outstanding Drama Series in 2012.

 In conjunction with Keshet and Jerusalem Mayor Nir Barkat, Nir initiated the inaugural INTV conference in 2012.
 INTV was the first international television conference ever held in Israel with a second held in November 2013 and another scheduled for March 2015.
 He delivered the keynote address at the 2014 MIPTV Focus on Israel conference in Cannes, France.

 Nir won the title "Marketing Personality of the Year" from the Israeli Marketing Union in 2008.
 In 2009 he was awarded the title "TV Personality of the Decade" at the Rosh Pina Festival and by Israeli web portal Walla!.
 In 2011 he was named the third most influential person in the media by Israel's largest business magazine Globes and in 2012 The Marker ranked him as No. 28 in their list of "Israel's 100 most influential people this Jewish year."

 In 2013, Israeli newspaper Haaretz named Nir the No. 1 Most Influential Person in Israeli culture among a list of the nation's 100 Most Influential People.
-He was also named "Executive of the Year" and "Television Personality of the Decade" Israeli business magazines The Marker and Globes, respectively.
+He was also named "Executive of the Year" and "Television Personality of the Decade" Israeli business magazines TheMarker and Globes, respectively.
 Nir was awarded TBI's inaugural Contribution to Content Award in 2018, and also made the Variety500, Variety's index of the 500 most influential business leaders shaping the global $2 trillion entertainment industry every year since its inception in 2017.